GAS85/nextcloud_scripts/README.md

 ---

 ### nextcloud-rsync-to-remote.sh
-This script will do backup via  RSYNC to remote mashine via SSH Key authentication.
+This script will do backup via  RSYNC to remote machine via SSH Key authentication.
 You can edit key `--exclude=FolderToExclude` to exclude folders such as:
- - `data/appdata*/preview` exclude Previews - they could be newle generated,
+ - `data/appdata*/preview` exclude Previews - they could be newly generated,
- - `data/*/files_trashbin/` exclude users trashbins,
+ - `data/*/files_trashbin/` exclude users trash-bins,
  - `data/*/files_versions/` exclude users files Versions,
  - `data/updater*` exclude updater backups and downloads,
  - `*.ocTransferId*.part` exclude partly uploaded data from backup.